jeanmathieupotvin/digest/README.md

 This structure is designed to hold information on one food included in Viome® results.
 It also holds information on categories of two persons, here Romeo and Juliet.

-Refer to the official documentation for more information.
+Refer to the official documentation for detailed information.

 ## Building datasets of multiple Foods